lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The operation in the Downlink direction is similar to that in the Uplink direction, only reversing the order in which the architecture elements are traversed.

-# Rule ID
+# Rule ID {#RuleID}

 Rule IDs identify the Rules used for Compression/Decompression or for Fragmentation/Reassembly.

-The scope of the Rule ID of a Compression/Decompression Rule is the link between the SCHC C/D in a given Dev and the corresponding SCHC C/D in the Network insfractructure side.
+The scope of the Rule ID of a Compression/Decompression Rule is the link between the SCHC C/D in a given Dev and the corresponding SCHC C/D in the Network infrastructure side.
-The scope of the Rule ID of a Fragmentation/Reassembly Rule is the link between the SCHC F/R in a given Dev and the corresponding SCHC F/R in the Network insfractructure side.
+The scope of the Rule ID of a Fragmentation/Reassembly Rule is the link between the SCHC F/R in a given Dev and the corresponding SCHC F/R in the Network infrastructure side.
 If such a link is bidirectional, the scope includes both directions.

 Inside their scopes, Rules for Compression/Decompression and Rules for Fragmentation/Reassembly share the same Rule ID space.